 Why have ranks & scores?

 Ranks and Scores are the output of different models, as explained below.
-But basically they are different ways of looking at the same information.
+They are different ways of looking at the same information.

 The scores are useful for calculating expected values on a per-donor-basis and can therefore be used to accurately calculate ROI curves and determine who should be included in a campaign.
 However, this is a significantly more complex method and we only advise this for more advanced users.